OpenTerrace/openterrace-python/README.md

 [![Logo](docs/_figures/logo-banner-paths-green.svg)](#)

 OpenTerrace is a pure Python framework for thermal energy storage packed bed simulations.
 It is built from the ground up to be flexible and extendable on modern Python 3.x with speed in mind.
-It utilises Nvidia CUDA cores to harness the power of modern GPUs and has automatic fallback to CPU cores.

 OpenTerrace uses awesome open-source software such as [Numba](https://numba.pydata.org), [NumPy](https://numpy.org/) and [SciPy](https://scipy.org/):grey_exclamation: